The geometric correlations of leptonic mixing parameters: Geometric correlations at the 3 level of the global fit data.

 \section{Geometric correlations at the 3$\sigma$ level of the global fit data.}

-In this section, we first give the definition of the angles between the row vectors and then show correlations between the angles.
-On the basis of the correlations between the angles, we derive the correlations between the leptonic mixing parameters.
+In this section, we first give the definition of the angles between the row vectors, the selection rule of typical data points in the dense zones of the scattered plots, and then present correlations between the angles, on the basis of which we derive the correlations between the leptonic mixing parameters.